SadineniAbhi/Geetha/AUDIO_SETUP.md

 # Audio Agent Setup & Usage

-This project includes audio input functionality:
+This project includes complete audio conversation functionality:
 - **Speech-to-Text**: Captures speech from your microphone and transcribes it using Deepgram
 - **LangGraph Processing**: Feeds transcribed text to your LangGraph agent
-- **Text Response**: Agent responds with text output (TTS removed for simplicity)
+- **Text-to-Speech**: Converts agent responses back to speech using Deepgram TTS
+- **Audio Playback**: Plays the synthesized speech through your speakers

 ## 🚀 Quick Setup